TeamStacks/hw4/README.md

 # Concerns

+The Gold/Silver/Plat totals were very difficult to graph because of ChartJS's limitations.
+ChartJS only accepts one set of x-axis values, which means that all datasets must share the same set of dates for the charted information to make any sense.
+We ended up writing a basic function that sums up all purchases made before a certain date.
+In short, the gold/silver/plat totals on the chart will look inaccurate, especially if an item's purchase date is not within the range of dates on the chart.

+There are also gaps in the dates for the 1oz gold/silver/platinum data from Quandl (no idea why).
+Ideally we would have written a scraper to scrape daily info from some other site, but we weren't sure how to do this in Parse (would be much easier in Node).
 # Dates

 There is a discrepancy between the Parse server dates and the browser dates that causes a minor difference in the dates when fetched and when stored.
 In Chrome, this is off by 5 hours, whereas in Firefox, the time is parsed correctly.